eGain/egain-android-messaging/eG-sample-messaging/readme.md

 ### EgainMessage Type

 ### Text
-When the bot or agent responds with a text message, the following response will be received:
+When the bot or agent responds with a text message, the following response is received.
 ```java
 {
     "eGainMessage":"{